doudoudedi/ToTolink_EX200_Cmmand_Execute/ToTolink EX200 Comand Injection2.md

 ##### 2021.11.03 fix vuln

-The manufacturer's email indicates that the vulnerability has been fixed, but will not issue an announcement
+The manufacturer's email indicates that the vulnerability has been fixed, but maybe can't issue an announcement

 ##### 2021.11.11 public this vuln